benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

 ```

 This program defines a function `writeToUniquelyNamedFile` that attempts to generate unique
-filenames by incrementing an ID stored in a file.
+filenames by incrementing an ID that is itself stored in a file.
 As written, the program (mostly) works as intended.
-However, problems arise when someone tries to make the program more efficient by doing the writes concurrently.
-Imagine this hypothetical do-gooder changes the final stanza of the program from this:
+However, problems arise if we try to make the program more efficient by doing the writes concurrently.
+Suppose we change the final stanza of the program from this:

 ```js
 for (const s of strings) {